rails/rails/guides/source/action_view_overview.md

 ### ActiveRecordHelper

 The Active Record Helper makes it easier to create forms for records kept in instance variables.
-You may also want to review the "Rails Form helpers guide":form_helpers.html.
+You may also want to review the [Rails Form helpers guide](form_helpers.html).

 #### error_message_on